nkrypt-xyz/.github/profile/README.md

 # Welcome to nkrypt.xyz 👋

-> **Free and Open Source End-to-End Encrypted, Self-hosted, Programmable Containers for everything you want to secure.**
+Free and Open Source End-to-End Encrypted, Self-hosted, Programmable Containers for everything you want to secure.

-Privacy should not be an afterthought.
-What is meant for your eyes and your eyes only, we make sure it stays that way.
+> Privacy is a sacred trust we hold in the highest reverence.

 ---